Ameth/docs/src/guide/scaling-up/testing.md

 Each testing type plays a role in your application's testing strategy and each will protect you against different types of issues.

-## Overview
+## Generalidades

-We will briefly discuss what each of these are, how they can be implemented for Vue applications, and provide some general recommendations.
+We will briefly discuss what each of these are, how they can be implemented for Vue applications, and provide some general Recomendacións.

-## Unit Testing
+## Pruebas Unitarias

 Unit tests are written to verify that small, isolated units of code are working as expected.
 A unit test usually covers a single function, class, composable, or module.
 Unit tests focus on logical correctness and only concern themselves with a small portion of the application's overall functionality.
 They may mock large parts of your application's environment (e.g. initial state, complex classes, 3rd party modules, and network requests).